Artem-Viveritsa/FusionJewelryToolkit/README.md

 Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
 Future Fusion 360 updates may require changes to the add-in.

-## What's new
+## What's new in version 0.7.1
-- Added new command [GemstonesOnFaceBetweenCurves](#gemstonesonfacebetweencurves--place-gemstones-between-two-curves) for placing gemstones between two sketch curves with automatic sizing based on distance.
-- Enhanced [GemstonesOnFaceAtCurve](#gemstonesonfaceatcurve--place-gemstones-along-a-curve-with-variable-sizes) with nonlinear interpolation for complex sizing patterns.
+- **GemstonesOnFaceAtPoints**: Now supports selecting vertices and construction points in addition to sketch points.
+- **GemstonesOnFaceAtCurve** & **GemstonesOnFaceBetweenCurves**: Now support selecting model edges (BRep edges) as rails, not just sketch curves.
+- **Internal Improvements**: Refactored geometry handling for better stability and flexibility.
 - See [full changelog](CHANGELOG.md) for complete version history.

 ---

 ![Gemstones icon](commands/GemstonesOnFaceAtPoints/resources/32x32@2x.png)
 ## GemstonesOnFaceAtPoints — Place round gemstones on a face at specified points
-- **Description:** Creates round-cut gemstone bodies at selected sketch points on a chosen face.
+- **Description:** Creates round-cut gemstone bodies at selected points on a chosen face.
+Supports sketch points, vertices, and construction points.
-- **Selection:** 1 face and one or more sketch points.
+- **Selection:** 1 face and one or more points (sketch points, vertices, or construction points).
 The face may have any curvature or complexity; the points do not need to lie directly on the face.
 - **Key parameters:**
   - **Size** — Gemstone diameter.
 Default: `1.5 mm`.
 Determines the overall size of the gemstone.
   - **Flip (orientation)** — Flip the stone orientation.
 Reverses the direction the gemstone faces relative to the surface.
 Default: `false`.